sceballos/adonis-crud-api/README.md

 ### Create a `.env` file

-If you want to run the project for local development run :
+If you want to run the project for local development you will need a `.env` file :
 ```bash
 #For local development
 cp .env.example.local .env